It's controversial, it has the nation talking, but is it good?

 A marriage proposal leads one woman to hiding out in the home of her 16-year-old best friend, and a young boy finds an unlikely friend in the bawdy, hedonistic veteran next door.

-On Friday's Up to Date, our independent, foreign and documentary film critics return to review the latest films showing on area screens.
-We’ll also take a look at some local theaters’ switch from film to digital projectors.
+On Friday's Up to Date, our indie, documentary and foreign film critics are back to review the latest films showing on area screens.
+We also look at the story of Edward Snowden and how an actor tries to make a comeback on Broadway.